devops2024-group-e/itu-minitwit/README.md

 - Visual Studio Code
   - Dev Container (Latest version of the Visual Studio Code Extension)

-### Develop in MacOS or Windows
+### Develop with Dev Container
-> [!TIP]
-> If you develop in Windows Operating System you also have the option to use WSL which more or less works as if you have installed a linux/unix OS on bare metal

-In order to develop in MacOS or Windows you need to have the prerequisites installed (Note in the end you do not really develop in MacOS or Windows but in a linux environment created by a docker container).
+In order to get started with development you need to have the prerequisites installed.
 If that is installed you can go ahead and clone the git repo.
 Then follow these steps:

 1. Open the project in Visual Studio Code